Nonmelanoma Skin Cancer: Surgery

 Surgery is the most common way to treat nonmelanoma skin cancer.
-Many techniques can be used to remove the cancer.
-The goal is to completely remove the cancer while trying to limit damage to healthy tissue.
+There are many methods of surgery than can be used to remove the cancer.
+The goal is to completely remove the cancer while trying to limit harm to healthy tissue.
 This is especially important when the cancer is on the face.
-The technique your doctor recommends depends on these factors.

-During a Mohs procedure, you’re given a local anesthetic to numb the area being treated.
+This procedure removes the cancer and as little normal tissue as possible.
+It’s done in sensitive areas such as the face.
+During Mohs surgery, you’re given a local anesthetic to numb the area being treated.
 The cancer is removed from the skin one layer at a time.
 Each layer is checked under a microscope for cancer.
+If cancer cells are seen, another layer of skin is removed.
 Layers are removed until the doctor doesn’t see any more cancer.
-The procedure is done at one sitting, but it may take several hours, depending on how many layers need to be removed.
-Upon completion, the cancer is completely removed and the wound can be repaired.
-The Mohs technique is a tissue-sparing technique, which means it limits the area that is operated on.
-Mohs surgery may be a good option when any of these things are true:
+The procedure is done at one time, but it may take several hours, depending on how many layers need to be removed.
+After this surgery, the cancer is fully removed and the wound can be repaired.
+Mohs surgery may be a good option if:

 Your doctor is not sure of the exact depth and shape of the tumor

 The tumor is located in a hard-to-treat place

 This procedure removes tissue and cauterizes the area.
 You are given a local anesthetic to numb the area.
 Your doctor then uses a sharp spoon-shaped instrument called a curette to remove the cancer.
 This is called curettage.
 After curettage, your doctor passes an electric needle over the surface of the scraped area to stop bleeding, and destroy any remaining cancer cells.
 After it heals, a flat, white scar may remain.